Overview

 • Leadership

-Students in this pathway might consider careers in international service, economic development, NGOs and INGOs, international education, and more.
-Whether you’ve traveled the world widely and moved between cultures or have yet to study abroad, if you are looking forward to addressing important problems in an international context, this pathway will help you cultivate the skills to succeed.
+Students in this Pathway might consider careers in international service, economic development, NGOs and INGOs, international education, and more.
+Whether you’ve traveled the world widely and moved between cultures or have yet to study abroad, if you are looking forward to addressing important problems in an international context, this Pathway will help you cultivate the skills to succeed.

 Peace Corps Prep

-Students participating in the Global Impacts pathway may elect to complete the College’s official Peace Corps Prep program.
+Students participating in the Global Impacts Pathway may elect to complete the College’s official Peace Corps Prep program.
 This requires only a few additional steps.
 This program can help students to successfully compete for admission into the Peace Corps after graduation.
 To earn a Peace Corps Prep certificate, students need to complete the requirements for the Global Impacts Pathway and then:

 • Complete an additional (third) course in their chosen work sector.